-For years I had been thinking that Chi Nei Tsang is an ancient Chinese traditional healing modality.
-But recently, doing some research on Chi Nei Tsang, I discovered it isn’t really.
-Well… it is and it isn’t.
+Many believe that Chi Nei Tsang is an ancient Chinese traditional healing modality, but it isn’t really.
+Well, it is and it isn’t.

-In fact, Mantak Chia, the creator of Chi Nei Tsang developed something new.
-Yet, don’t get me wrong here—he never made a secret about it.
-It is clearly stated on the Chi Nei Tsang official website as: “Chi Nei Tsang, or CNT, is an ancient form of detoxifying, energizing, abdominal massage.
+In fact, Mantak Chia, the creator of Chi Nei Tsang developed something “new.”
+Yet, don’t get me wrong here — he never made a secret about it.
+It’s clearly stated on the Chi Nei Tsang official website as: “Chi Nei Tsang, or CNT, is an ancient form of detoxifying, energizing, abdominal massage.
 It blends Chinese and Thai massage and meditation techniques, making it truly different from any other healing modality.”

-The confusion, my confusion that is, came about because of Chi Nei Tsang practitioners and instructors sometimes referring to the modality as “an ancient Chinese abdominal healing system.”
-That in itself can be pardoned, because Chi Nei Tsang, certainly for its theoretical foundation, heavily draws on Traditional Chinese Medicine (TCM) concepts.
+However, the thing is that many Chi Nei Tsang practitioners, instructors, and other professionals in the massage and bodywork community refer to the modality as “an ancient Chinese abdominal healing system.”
+That gives a false idea about the practice, but okay, it can be pardoned, because Chi Nei Tsang, certainly for its theoretical foundation, draws heavily on Traditional Chinese Medicine (TCM) concepts, notably on Taoist principles.

-Anyway, nothing inherently wrong with new healing modalities—the “trick” had been done before.
+Anyway, nothing inherently wrong with new healing modalities — the “trick” had been done before.
 A nice example is that of Shiatsu being considered a Japanese “traditional” bodywork modality, but which actually emerged only recently at the beginning of the 20th century.
-Shiatsu developed out of Anma (Japanese traditional massage) which apparently was itself an adaptation from Tuina (Chinese traditional massage).
+Shiatsu developed out of Anma (Japanese traditional massage) which apparently was itself an adaptation of Tuina (Chinese Traditional Massage).